-Whether they’re on Google, Facebook or Amazon, negative reviews are necessary to balance out your review average.
+Negative reviews are necessary to balance your review average, whether on Google, Facebook, or Amazon.
 Having 30 reviews and a 5/5 average can seem suspicious to potential buyers.
 Of course, you don’t want too many negative reviews, either.
-According to BrightLocal, 57% of consumers won’t use a business with fewer than four stars.
+According to BrightLocal, 87% of consumers would not consider a business with an average rating below three stars.

 When you receive a negative review, you should reply swiftly and strategically.
 Here’s why and how to respond to negative reviews and make the most out of an online critique, turning a negative into a positive.

 Why Respond to Negative Reviews?

 A bad review won’t simply disappear.
 And if you ignore it, that will likely make things worse.
 Remember that you’re not replying to just one reviewer.
 Potential future customers are watching and won’t choose to do business with companies with bad reputations.

 Did you know that 76% of consumers regularly read online reviews when browsing for local businesses?
 Plus, 89% of those read the businesses’ responses to reviews.
 Your reviews and responses can greatly impact people’s impressions of your business.

 In addition, replying shows other readers you are not shady or neglectful to feedback.
 It shows that you have ensured a problem won’t happen to your future clients.
 Also, customers who receive a problem resolution are twice as likely to buy from you again.